pantheon-systems/documentation/source/content/http-to-https.md

 ### Reveal violations in bulk
 There are more than a few ways to identify mixed-content violations across your site, but Google Chrome is arguably one of the fastest and simplest.
 Right click on a page showing as insecure and select inspect, then review the console.

-Another easy to use tool is [https://www.whynopadlock.com/](https://www.whynopadlock.com/), for those preferential to GUIs.
+Another easy to use tool is [https://www.whynopadlock.com/](https://www.whynopadlock.com/){.external}, for those who prefer GUIs.

 Fans of the command line might find [mixed-content-scan by Bramus](https://github.com/bramus/mixed-content-scan) helpful.

 ### Hotfix violations in bulk
 If you're in a bind and need a quick fix, set the `Content-Security-Policy` header to `upgrade-insecure-requests` to upgrade all HTTP resources to the HTTPS protocol client-side, on the fly: